akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ‘And I might have killed him.’

 ‘You did not.’
 Her mother’s voice was steady.
 ‘You stopped.
-You learned.
+You realised.
 That is how it works.’

 Beatrice sighed.
 ‘But how did you know that it was not his heart failing?
-That the foxglove would be wrong to give him.‘
+That the foxglove would be wrong to give him.’

 Aldwina did not answer at once, but wiped the last of the hawthorn leaves from the knife and set it aside.
-‘Well, think of it this way: A heart can race for many reasons,‘ she said, her words measured out with care.
-‘Fear, exhaustion, a fever or a flaw in the heart itself; The trick is to read the whole man, not the single sign.‘
+‘Well, think of it this way: a heart can race for many reasons,’ she said, her words measured out with care.
+‘Fear, exhaustion, a fever, or a flaw in the heart itself.
+The trick is to read the whole man, not the single sign.’

 She sat and took firm hold of Beatrice’s hands.
 ‘His hands were cold.
 You felt them when you brought the blanket.
-Cold hands with a racing heart—that is like a frightened animal pulling back from a flame.
-His heart was not sick, but answering a command.‘
+Cold hands with a racing heart, that is like a frightened animal pulling back from a flame.
+His heart was not sick, but answering a command.’

-‘What command?‘
+‘What command?’

 ‘He had worked too long in the heat, so his body believed it was in danger.
-His racing heart was not the illness, but the cure.‘ She paused.
-‘Foxglove would have silenced it.‘
+His racing heart was not the illness, but the cure.’
+She paused.
+‘Foxglove would have silenced it.’

 Beatrice was entirely silent as she looked at her own hands, remembering the feel of the tremor, the jar in her fingers.

-‘So his cold hands told you,‘ she said uncertainly.
+‘So his cold hands told you,’ she said uncertainly.

 Aldwina looked at Beatrice for a long and decisive moment.

-‘Beatrice, when we bake bread, how you knew the bread was ready?’
+‘Beatrice, when we bake bread, how did you know the bread was ready?’

 ‘By the hollow thump?’

 ‘Exactly.
-You did not see inside the loaf and You did not need to.
+You did not see inside the loaf and you did not need to.
 You knew it by the sound.
 You had heard it dozens of times, and your ears told you what your eyes could not.’

 She took Beatrice’s hand.
 ‘I have sat with the dying.
 I have washed the dead.
 I have heard the sound of a soul that is preparing to leave, and I have heard the sound of a soul that is afraid.
 They are different sounds.’